DunderGG/android-watch-faces/docs/architecture.md

 watch faces on Wear OS devices.
 The architecture is intentionally declarative: describe *what* should appear, not a rendering loop for *how* to draw it.

+## Key architectural benefits

+> Why declarative XML watch faces outperform traditional code-driven implementations.

+- **Battery Optimization**: System-level batching and sleep intervals prevent rogue CPU/GPU wake locks.
+- **Crash Resilience**: Watch faces cannot trigger Application Not Responding (ANR) dialogs or JVM crashes.
+- **Security**: Zero executable code means minimal attack surface.

+## Coordinate system and layers

+> Logical canvas scaling, circular viewport boundaries, and z-index ordering.

+`WatchFace width="450" height="450"` is a logical coordinate system, not the watch's physical resolution.
+Wear OS scales it for the device.
+Keep important content away from the corners because this starter declares `clipShape="CIRCLE"`.
+Within `<Scene>`, elements declared later appear over earlier elements.

+The starter uses `PartText` and a `Template`.
+The template receives WFF data tokens (`[HOUR_0_23]` and `[MINUTE]`) as parameters and formats them with `%02d:%02d`; the system updates the result without application code.

+## Scene layout & visual pipeline

+> Watch faces are structured as a 2D canvas (standard reference: 450x450 pixels) centered on circular viewports.

+- **`<Scene>`**: Top-level canvas container.
+Specifies properties like background color.
+- **`<PartDraw>`**: Vector or basic geometric shapes (rectangles, circles, strokes).
+- **`<PartText>`**: Text rendered using device fonts (`SYNC_TO_DEVICE`) or custom bundled fonts.
+- **`<PartImage>`**: Static bitmap or vector drawables.
+- **`<ComplicationSlot>`**: Interoperable widgets populated by external apps (Step Counter, Heart Rate, Weather).

+## Ambient mode (Always-On Display / AOD)

+> OLED displays on smartwatches require strict burn-in protection and power management.

+- **Pixel Ratio Limit**: Total lit pixels in Ambient mode should stay well below 15% (ideally < 10%).
+- **Color Palette**: Turn bright background fills off (`#FF000000` / transparent).
+Use muted colors or grayscale for text and icons.
+- **De-cluttering**: Hide seconds counters, sub-dials, and non-essential complications during ambient mode using `<Variant mode="AMBIENT">`.

+## The normal extension path

+> Recommended progression for taking a watch face from a basic clock to an interactive, customizable design.

+1. Add static decoration with `PartDraw` / shapes or a `PartImage` resource.
+2. Add a date or another system expression using `PartText` plus `Template`.
+3. Add a `Complication` slot so the wearer can select a platform data source.
+4. Add `UserConfigurations` for colors, styles, and presets; set `Editable` to `true` when the face exposes a setting or non-fixed complication.
+5. Add `Variant` content for ambient mode: lower visual complexity, no animated effects, and readable high-contrast time.

 ## Repository strategy: one module per face

+> Structuring each watch face as an independent Android application module and App Bundle.

 Treat every independently installable face as its own Android application module and, for Play distribution, its own WFF Android App Bundle (AAB).
 Each module